 And I sure could use a good laugh right now, as I'm feeling very sad.
-Paul is gone.
-When I got the news, I was devastated.
+The reason why is that Paul is gone.
+When I got the news that he'd passed away from a heart attack, I was devastated.
 I will miss him a lot.
 But at least I will have all those columns he wrote to remember him by.

 And I sure do see a little of myself as a kid whenever I look at his son, Rory.
 After all, Paul knew I was right when I remarked that Rory was a "nice polite boy".
 I just knew he was — I could sense Rory had something special in him.